-While no one has a crystal ball to predict the future of retail, we can look at current retail trends and data to point us in the right direction.
+While we didn't have a crystal ball to predict the future of retail, our analysis of past retail trends and data pointed us in the right direction.
 In this article, we will explore some of the top trends that are making waves both consumers and within the retail industry — along with actionable tips that retailers can apply.

 1. Retailers that haven’t implemented omnichannel will be left behind.